 Current case fatality statistics are based on questionable data and sparse immunological surveys.
 This circumstance has called into question the accuracy of reported case fatality rates.
 Availability of tests and operational barriers remain limiting factors for diagnosis in many places, including the U.S. [7].
-In some places (e.g. Lombardi Region of Italy, New York City in the U.S.) healthcare facilities have been overwhelmed by the surge in cases and have fallen short of needed ventilators and ICU beds, resulting in massive casualties [8,9].
+In some places (e.g. Lombardi Region of Italy, New York City in the U.S.), healthcare facilities have been overwhelmed by the surge in cases and have fallen short of needed ventilators and ICU beds, resulting in massive casualties [8,9].

-In California, where social distancing measures have been mandated by law [3], exceptions exist for individuals working in “essential jobs”, which have been relatively vaguely defined but include medical professionals, food providers, delivery agencies, public officials, etc. [who else??]
-The social, demographic, and economic attributes of individuals working in the food and delivery industries tends to differ from those who are more capable of staying at home during the social distancing campaign.
+In California, where social distancing measures have been mandated by law since March 19, 2020 [10] [3], exceptions exist for individuals working in “essential jobs”, which have been relatively vaguely defined but include medical professionals, food providers, delivery agencies, public officials, contractors, building laborers, landscapers, etc. [who else??]
+[11].
+The social, demographic, and economic attributes of individuals working in the construction, maintenance, food and delivery industries tends to differ from those who are more capable of staying at home during the social distancing campaign.
 This stratification of occupation by socioeconomic level may lead to increased risk of infection among subsets of the population that are unable to practice social distancing.
 Furthermore, this population may face disproportionate barriers to accessing healthcare, including COVID-19 testing and treatment.

-Here we present results of a spatial epidemiological analysis of COVID-19 in Orange County, California (estimated population of 3.19 million).
-We investigate spatial patterns in testing and in reported cases.
-We then explore potentially important social, economic, and demographic predictors of test positivity.
+Here we present results of a spatial epidemiological analysis of COVID-19 in Orange County, California, which ranks second highest in population density for all state counties.
+An estimated 3.19 million people live in approximately 800 square miles of land.
+The Orange County Health Care Agency (OCHCA) reveals large disparities in income, education, housing, safety, and health outcomes [12].
+Almost half of Orange County residents over the age of five speak a language other than English at home.
+Additionally, many within the Hispanic/Latino and Asian communities of Orange County live below the poverty level (17.9% and 16%, respectively) and face challenges in education, household income, access to healthcare, obesity levels, and life expectancy [12,13].
+The relatively small land area, high population density and diverse population of Orange County provides a unique opportunity to explore potentially important social, economic, and demographic predictors of COVID-19 test positivity and their contribution to spatial patterns in testing and reported cases.

 METHODS

 Data.
-Case data come from the Orange County Health Care Agency (OCHCA) and consisted of individual level records of both negative and positive case reports from March through June 30, 2020.
-The data include information on diagnosis date, age, gender, race, ethnicity, and location (Zip code for test results).
+Case data were provided by OCHCA and consisted of individual level records of both negative and positive case reports based on results of polymerase chain reaction (PCR) diagnostic tests conducted from March through June 30, 2020.
+OCHCA receives the testing data from the California Reportable Disease Information Exchange (CalREDIE), an infectious disease surveillance system implemented by the California Department of Public Health (CDPH) [14].
+The available data, which include information on diagnosis date, age, gender, race, ethnicity, and zip code of the individual taking the test, was obtained from reported lab testing if provided by the lab [15].
 For individuals who were repeatedly tested after testing positive, only the first positive diagnosis is included.
 The total number of case reports over the study period is ##.
 Information on analytic variables show less than XX% with missing or implausible values.